overpathz/MonobankRestClient/README.md

 // You need the X-Token to send request to get the response with the client info <br>
 // You can get the X-Token here: https://api.monobank.ua/    (for Monobank users)<br>
 // Enter this token in application.properties file<br>

+Finally, you can run the main method in App class